Stay one thought ahead. Get our latest insights in your inbox with ThinkSpace.

-We believe that it is more constructive to actively engage and support companies in their transition towards long-term sustainability, rather than to mechanically divest from industry sectors.
+We believe that it is more constructive to actively engage and support companies in their transition towards long-term sustainability, rather than to mechanically divest from certain industry sectors.
 By directly engaging with company management on how to operate more sustainably, we can create more value and more beneficial outcomes for our stakeholders over the long term.

 Sustainability is a key investment consideration and top management priority at GIC.
-The GIC Board, along with its supporting committees – the Investment Strategies Committee, Investment Board, and Risk Committee – have oversight of GIC’s sustainability approach and considerations on climate change.
+The GIC Board, along with its supporting committees – the Investment Strategies Committee, the Investment Board, and the Risk Committee – have oversight of GIC’s sustainability approach and considerations on climate change.